-Cotoneasters are mainly used as ground covers.
-They are slow-growing, evergreen, bloom white, and can be cultivated as shaped shrubs (trained and formed) on the facade.
-The white flowers will develop into red berries.
-The species described here is especially valued as a cascading plant (hanging shoots).
+Cotoneasters are typically used as ground covers, but can also be cultivated as shaped shrubs (trained and formed) on the facade.
+They are slow-growing, evergreen, with white flowers that develop into bright red berries.
+The species described here is especially valued as a trailing plant (hanging shoots).

-(lat.: Cotoneaster dammeri "Skogholm," Cotoneaster x suecicus "Skogholm" or "Coral Beauty")
+Cotoneaster dammeri "Skogholm," Cotoneaster x suecicus "Skogholm" or "Coral Beauty"

-Position in full sun or partial shade (even full shade if needed).
+Position in full sun or partial shade (even full shade can be okay).
 There are no special soil requirements, but it shouldn't be too dry.
 Distance between plants: 0.6 - 1.2 metres.

-This is a moderately vigorous rambler that will grow mostly horizontally, with long shoots that will cascade over walls, forming long downward trails.
+This is a moderately vigorous rambler that will grow mostly horizontally, with long shoots that will hang down over walls, forming long downward trails.
 The shoots grow up to 1 metre every year.
 On facades, a cotoneaster may be cultivated as a shaped tree, growing up to 4 metres high.
 The small shiny evergreen leaves are dark green in colour and will turn yellow or bronze in autumn.
-The rich bloom of small, white star-shaped flowers in May / June will produce pea-sized red berries until late in the winter.
+The rich flush of small, white star-shaped flowers in May / June will produce pea-sized ruby-red berries until late in the winter.
 "Coral Beauty" will produce more fruit than "Skogholm."
 Pruning is usually unnecessary.